megarcia/HTCondor_examples/README.md

 Let's say you have another year of data in *GHCND_WIS_2016.csv* that you want to process in the same way.
 You have a few ways forward here.

 The easiest option might be to edit the *clean_GHCND.sub* file with the new file name, then run the job as we did for the 2015 file.
-At the end of the job you'll receive new *.csv* output files for the 2016 dataset, as desired, but you'll also get back a new *clean_GHCND.out* file that will overwrite your 2015 *clean_GHCND.out* file that you may have wanted for a record of the processing decisions.
+At the end of the job you'll receive new *.csv* output files for the 2016 dataset, as desired, but you'll also get back a new *clean_GHCND.out* file that will overwrite your 2015 *clean_GHCND.out* file that you may have wanted to keep as a record of the processing decisions.
 You can manually rename the old one to *clean_GHCND_2015.out* before running the new one, and then manually rename the new output as well.
-For a couple of files, it gets the job done, but what if you have 30 years of data in separate files?
+For a couple of files, this gets the job done, but what if you have 30 years of data in separate files?

 The next-easiest option might be to name those output files as desired in *clean_GHCND.sub* itself.
-You can edit the file names that are delivered as job log, error, and output on their respective lines so that the names are more specific to the job, e.g. *output = clean_GHCND_2015.out*.
-You might want to rename the submit file to *clean_GHCND_2015.sub* given how specific it is inside.
-Then you can copy it to *clean_GHCND_2016.sub*, edit the date everywhere it appears in that new submit file, and run your 2016 dataset as its own job.
-Now repeat that copy/edit/submit process 28 more times for the remainder of your 30-year dataset.
+You can edit the file names that are delivered as job *log*, *error*, and *output* on their respective lines so that the names are specific to the dataset, e.g. *output = clean_GHCND_2015.out*.
+You might want to rename the submit file to *clean_GHCND_2015.sub* given how specific it is now on the inside.
+Then you can copy it to *clean_GHCND_2016.sub*, edit that new submit file everywhere the date appears, and run your 2016 dataset as its own separate unit.
+You could then repeat this copy/edit/submit process 28 more times for the remainder of your 30-year dataset.

 Instead of all that extra work, the HTCondor system with DAGMan capabilities lets us use variables in submit files.
 If the only thing that really changes from one job to the next is the year, and each year of input data is contained in its own *.csv* file, we might make that our submit file variable with a value that is assigned elsewhere.
 In this case, edit *clean_GHCND.sub* so that *output = clean_GHCND_$(year).out* and the log and error lines are changed likewise.
 Edit the *arguments* and *transfer_input_files* lines to use that variable as well.
 Your *clean_GHCND.sub* file should end up looking like this: